Salvatore Torquato: Random heterogeneous media

-In 1990s, rigorous progress in predicting the effective properties had been hampered because of the difficulty involved in characterizing the random microstructures.
-Torquato broke this impasse by providing a unified rigorous means of characterizing the microstructures and macroscopic properties of widely diverse random heterogeneous media.
-His contributions revolutionized the field, which culminated in his treatise, written almost two decades ago, has been cited over 5,300 times and continues to greatly influence the field.
+In 1990s, progress in predicting the effective properties had been hampered because of the difficulty involved in characterizing the random microstructures.
+To resolve this problem, Torquato created a rigorous categorization system of the microstructures and macroscopic properties of widely diverse random heterogeneous media, and his treatise on the matter has been cited over 5,300 times.
 In an article published in Physical Review X in 2021, Torquato and Jaeuk Kim formulated the first "nonlocal" exact formula for the effective dynamic dielectric constant tensor for general composite microstructures that accounts for multiple scattering of electromagnetic waves to all orders.